imdonncha/administrate-field-active_storage/README.md

 ```
 When set, this takes precedence over `index_preview_size` and `show_preview_size`.

+### index_preview_details and show_display_details

+Indicate whether or not to display image details such as filename and delete link for the index and show actions, respecitvely.

+Default to `false` and `true`, respectively.

 ### index_display_count

 Displays the number of attachments in the `index` action.

 Defaults to `true` if number of attachments is not 1.

+### accepts

+Limits the file types accepted by the file upload dialog.

+Defaults to no restriction.

 ### direct_upload